scg-code/API_Webserver/README.md

 7. **Easier Maintenance:**
    - **Benefit:** ORM facilitates easier maintenance by providing a clear separation between the application's business logic and the database interaction code.

-In conclusion, an ORM simplifies the interaction between application code and relational databases, offering key functionalities such as object-oriented modeling, automated CRUD operations, and query languages.
+In conclusion, an ORM simplifies the interaction between application code and relational databases, offering key functionalities such as object-oriented modelling, automated CRUD operations, and query languages.
 The benefits include increased productivity, abstraction of database complexities, and improved code maintainability.

 ---